ab-itteam/peerYamlGenerator/README.md

 npm i -g peer-yaml-generator

 use it like:
-node peerYamlGenerator.js -d domain -c 1 -u nick
+peer-yaml-generator -d domain -c 1 -u nick

-where -d is the org domain, -c is the usercount and -u the orgname
+where -d is the org domain, -c is the usercount and -u the username.

+all the files will go in a new folder "generated" which is made in the location you run the program